Welcome to West Coast Swing in Toronto

 Join our West Coast Swing Toronto Mondays

-New West Coast Swing Starter group begins January 6th 2025
+A New West Coast Swing Starter group begins in October!

 At St. Olave’s – 360 Windermere Ave and Swansea Town Hall, 95 Lavinia Ave.
 Toronto